KopfdesDaemons/blog-layouts/readme.txt

 1. In your WordPress dashboard, navigate to "Appearance" > "Themes."
 2. Click on "Add New" at the top of the page.
 3. Click on "Upload Theme."
-4. Choose the ZIP file of the Lime Blog theme that you downloaded from the official WordPress Themes website.
+4. Choose the ZIP file of the Blog Layouts theme that you downloaded from the official WordPress Themes website.
 5. Click on "Install Now."
-6. Activate the Lime Blog theme once the installation is complete.
+6. Activate the Blog Layouts theme once the installation is complete.

 == Changelog ==